Marnonel6/PhysicsSimulator_jack_in_a_box/README.md

 `Using the drawing and the rigid body transformations, you should say in writing how you calculate the Euler-Lagrange equations, the constraints, the external forces and impact update laws.`
 # Euler-Lagrange equations
 Calculated the rigid body transformations between the box and jack frame (g_wb, g_wj) respectively relative to the world frame.
-Used the calculated transformations to calculte the body velocity of the jack and the box.
+Used the calculated transformations to calculate the body velocity of the jack and the box.
 Calculated the inertia of the jack as four point masses and the box as four bars.
-Then the inertia tensor, kinetic & potential energy, lagrangian and the Euler lagrangian was calculated.
+Then the inertia tensor, kinetic & potential energy, Lagrangian and the Euler Lagrangian was calculated.

 # Constraints
 The rigid body transformations where calculated between each wall and the four point masses of the jack.